markns/reactive.rocks/content/blog/domain-specific-paas-part-1/index.md

 I have spent most of the last five years working on systems such as these in the finance sector, culminating in the development of a PaaS that uses Python to [send real time data to Microsoft Excel](https://www.youtube.com/watch?v=is_2RVOOEME).
 Extremely niche admittedly, but don't underestimate the continued dominance of Excel in the financial world.
 To get some traders I've worked with to stop using it, you'd have to prise it from their cold, dead hands.
 But that's another story entirely.

-I'm going to show you how to build an MVP version of these PaaS
+I'm going to show you how to build an MVP version of these PaaS.
+We're going to cover quite a lot of ground, so buckle up ;)

-Let's say you work for a company that has some analysts who know a little Python, .
+Let's say you work for a company that has some analysts who know a little Python.
 They want to mash-up (hands up if you remember [those days](https://mashable.com/2009/10/08/top-mashups/?europe=true)! 🙋‍♂️) data from various internal sources, and provide it to business users to be consumed in clients such as Tableau or QlikView (or sure, even Excel).

-Choose the APIs they have access to from the console
+Although the analysts can code a bit, they don't want to use version control or standard deployment tools to share their work - ideally they'd just write the code in a browser and hit save.
+(Jupyter notebook)

 Here's a diagram...

 It's of course mandatory to give our project a serious and corporate sounding name to impress the C-level execs.
 After a few minutes on thesaurus.com, I've decided to go with IntelliFly for these blog posts.